getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( amount.toFixed( 2 ) );		// "107.99"
 ```

-As you can see, we defined a function called `calculateFinalPurchaseAmount(..)`.
-This function takes a single argument, which we named internally `amt`.
-It also has a `return` statement, which means it returns a value back.

-We later call this function, passing in the current purchase amount (`99.99`), and we get back the new purchase amount with tax added (`107.9892`), which we format as a `string`, rounded to two digits (`"107.99"`).
+Even though `calculateFinalPurchaseAmount(..)` is only called once, organizing its behavior into a separate named function makes the code that uses its logic (the `amount = calculateFinal...` statement) cleaner.
+If the function had more statements in it, the benefits would be even more pronounced.

 ### Scope

+If you ask the phone store employee for a phone model that this store doesn't carry, she will not be able to sell you the phone you want.
+She only has access to the phones in her store's inventory.
+You'll have to try another store to see if you can find the phone you're looking for.

-Functions introduce us to this idea of "scope" (technically called "lexical scope") -- each function gets its own scope.
-Scope is basically a collection of variables as well as the rules for how variables are accessed by name.
+Programming has a term for this concept: *scope* (technically called *lexical scope*).
+In JavaScript, each function gets its own scope.
+Scope is basically a collection of variables as well as the rules for how those variables are accessed by name.
+Only code inside that function can access that function's *scoped* variables.

-For example, a variable name has to be unique within the same scope -- there can't be two different `a` variables sitting right next to each other.
+A variable name has to be unique within the same scope -- there can't be two different `a` variables sitting right next to each other.
 But the same variable name `a` could appear in different scopes.

 ```js
 function one() {